Ehren Watada: Public reaction to the trials

 Rallies were held at the gates of Fort Lewis during the court-martial; the Seattle Post-Intelligencer reported that the first day drew "more than 1,000" supporters, including Desert Storm Veteran Dennis Kyne and the actor Sean Penn.
 Among the organizations supporting Watada were the ACLU, Iraq Veterans against the War, and Veterans for Peace.
 Watada told reporters that "almost every day, someone from the military or the outside sends me some kind of correspondence or approaches me in person to render support or their respect.”
 Amnesty International issued a press release stating that if Lt Watada were convicted and imprisoned, the organization would consider him a "prisoner of conscience and call for his immediate and unconditional release."

-Other opposed Watada's actions.
+Others opposed Watada's actions.
 Some Japanese American veterans said that as a Japanese American he shamed the community.
 Watada reported that although he had not received open hostility from fellow soldiers, there was "definitely a tension".
 There were occasional counter demonstrations at Fort Lewis opposite his supporters.